 We have looked into the policies and tax incentives tied to the industry and carried out an in-depth analysis of the cost structure of logistics in order to form top-line market entry strategies for the client and support their interest in entering Bangladesh.
 Finally, we provided a detailed overview of the feed market along with multiple strategic recommendations as to how to acquire the market share tactically.

 We have identified that the poultry sector of Bangladesh has developed a structured value chain with established stakeholders throughout the supply chain.
-With a growing decentralized middle-class population, demand for low cost protein meals has increased exponentially over the last decade.
+With a growing decentralized middle-class population, demand for low-cost protein meals has increased exponentially over the last decade.
 With higher incomes, consumer segments have started consuming poultry at a faster pace, which in turn has led to the growth of the industry.

-With urbanization, increased popularity of processed food in the millennial generation and young professionals’ segment, the demand for further processed chicken is on the rise.
+With urbanization, and the increased popularity of processed food in the millennial generation and young professionals segment, the demand for further processed chicken is on the rise.
 However, the main challenge in this product segment is that competition is high owning to low product diversification.
 The poultry sector of Bangladesh requires policy reformation in ensuring bio-security in farming poultry and proper vaccination schedules for preventing against avian influenza in order to sustain the growth of the past years.

 Based on the representation of our findings, the international animal feed producing company has decided to invest in the feed sector of Bangladesh.
 We are excited to help them enter the Bangladesh market and boost the local feed industry through strategic investment.
 Moreover, EKN will be hosting an information dissemination session for the poultry sector of our country.